MOST-EyeSeas/diver_detection/memory-bank/progress.md

 ### Testing Capabilities
 - Basic YOLO inference using pre-trained models is functional
-- Successfully ran `yolo predict model=yolo11n.pt show=True` to test detection
+- Successfully ran `yolo predict model=yolo11n.pt show=True` to test detection (after manual download)
 - NVIDIA GPU is properly detected and accessible from the container
 - Terminal access and development tools are working as expected
 - Sample detection working on default images (bus.jpg, zidane.jpg)